Taking a Hebron tour is a great way of learning more about the Israeli – Palestinian conflict.

-Hebron fell under the Islamic rule during the 7th century.
+Hebron fell under Islamic rule during the 7th century.
 It then subsequently fell in the hands of the Crusaders, only to be reconquered by Saladin and fall once again under Islamic rule (and later on Ottoman rule) in the late 12th century.
 In 1917 the British occupied Hebron, which then fell under Egyptian rule in 1948 and then under the rule of Jordan.

-Problems in Hebron started in 1929, when Arab nationalists revolted against the Jewish community after their leader spread the false rumor that Muslims were being killed in Jerusalem.
+Problems in Hebron started in 1929, when Arab nationalists rebelled against the Jewish community after their leader spread the false rumor that Muslims were being killed in Jerusalem.
 Dozens of Jews living in the city were attacked, 67 were killed, and the rest were evacuated.
 This sad episode became known as the Hebron Massacre.

-In 1967, after the Six Day War, Jewish settlers started moving to the centre of Hebron, and the village of Kiryat Arba was established nearby to attract more settlers.
+In 1967, after the Six Day War, Jewish settlers started moving to the center of Hebron, and the village of Kiryat Arba was established nearby to attract more settlers.
 After that, Jews finally gained access to the Cave of the Patriarchs after 700 years of being unable to do so.

-After the Oslo Agreements of 1993 which saw the withdrawal of Israeli armed forces from parts of the West Bank, Hebron was given special status and currently divided in two areas: H1 makes up 80% of the municipality and it is under Palestinian control; H2 makes up 20% of the municipality and is under Israeli military control.
+After the Oslo Agreements of 1993 which saw the withdrawal of Israeli armed forces from parts of the West Bank, Hebron was given special status and was divided in two areas: H1 makes up 80% of the municipality and is under Palestinian control; H2 makes up 20% of the municipality and is under Israeli military control.
 H2 also includes the important Tomb of the Patriarchs and parts of the beautiful Old City.
 Around 40000 Palestinians live in H2, against no more than 800 Jewish settlers.
 Roughly 4000 Israeli soldiers are spread around the Old City to protect the settlers.

 In 1994 a Jewish settler shot and killed 29 Palestinian Muslims at the Cave of the Patriarchs mosque.
 Riots followed, causing more deaths and eventually leading to the creation of a buffer zone between H1 and H2.
 Palestinians who lived and worked on Al Shuhada Street (now called King David) were forced to relocate.
 The shops were shut, and have remained so since.

-The Jewish side of Hebron
+Exploring the Jewish side of Hebron

 The most sacred site in Hebron, to both Jews and Muslims, is the Cave of the Patriarchs (also known as the Sanctuary of Abraham).
 This is where Abraham (or Ibrahim, in Arabic) is buried.
 The building has been split in two to accommodate both faiths.
 Until 1967, when Hebron fell under Israeli control after the Six Day War, Jews were only allowed to go as far as the 7th step outside the cave.

-We walked up a view point – the terrace of an apartment building – to get a full view of Hebron.
-From up there, it looked like the most normal of cities: full of history and culture, and beautiful.
-But then, we went back down and got slapped in the face by the reality of life in this city.
+You will walk up a view point – the terrace of an apartment building – to get a full view of Hebron.
+From up there, it looks like the most normal of cities: full of history and culture, and beautiful.
+But then, going back down you’ll get slapped in the face by the reality of life in this city.
 Desolation and sadness is what you will mostly feel when walking through the Jewish quarter during your visit.

-As I walked along the empty streets of the Jewish quarters, a question kept running through my mind: why would any Jew want to move to Hebron, in a place that is so openly unwelcoming to them?
+You will ask yourself: why would any Jew want to move to Hebron, in a place that is so openly unwelcoming to them?

-The Palestinian side of Hebron
+Visiting the Palestinian side of Hebron

 Hoping for peace